siddharth2016/Opencv-Python-Computer-Vision/README.md

 ### Color Transfer

-It contains code for famous Reinhard algorithm (www.cs.utah.edu/~shirley/papers/ColorTransfer.pdf), that uses L*a*b* (Lightness) color-space and simple mean and standard deviation to transfer color.
-Using histogram approach can be very complex for huge images but this executes within seconds.
+It contains code for famous Reinhard algorithm (www.cs.utah.edu/~shirley/papers/ColorTransfer.pdf), that uses L*a*b* (Lightness) color-space and simple mean and standard deviation to transfer color from one image to another.
+Using histogram approach can be very complex for large sized images but this executes within seconds for any sized image.

 ### Image Slide Show